 - serve right away or store covered in the fridge until you are ready

-A few tips for making your slices super thin:
+A few tips for making super thin slices

 Make sure to space out your slices on the wax paper.
 At least an inch between the slices.
 Then put another piece of wrap or wax paper on top and use a rolling pin to lightly roll over and thin them out.
 You only need a light pressure and voila (!) its super thin.
 You can check out this quick video for a how to…